-Founded in 1988, Orleans County Citizen Advocacy is a non-profit organization that brings people with developmental disabilities and unpaid citizen volunteers together.
-Our Program Coordinator introduces the volunteers, called Advocates, to a person with developmental disabilities, and then provides ongoing support to their relationship.
+Founded in 1988, Orleans County Citizen Advocacy is a non-profit organization that brings people with developmental disabilities and unpaid citizen volunteers together for lifelong friendship.
+For each matches, we find a local volunteer, called “Advocate”, whom we introduce to a person with developmental disabilities, called “Partner”, and then we provide ongoing support to their relationship.

-Often society’s response to disabilities causes more problems for a person than the disability itself.
-People with developmental disabilities are usually wounded by society’s rejection, isolation and segregation, and by the lack of control they have over their lives.
-Through one-to-one Citizen Advocacy relationships, people who are devalued and wounded find protection, respect, empowerment and inclusion.
+Often society’s response to disabilities causes more issues for a person than the disability itself.
+People with developmental disabilities are often wounded by society’s complexity and attitude, thus generating rejection, isolation and segregation.
+They far too often endure lack of control over their lives.
+Through one-to-one Citizen Advocacy relationships, these valuable but devalued and wounded people find protection, respect, empowerment and inclusion.
 As in all relationships, the Advocates find their lives enriched as well.

-- Recommend a person in need of a citizen advocate
+- Alert us regarding a person in need of a Citizen Advocate.

 - Help with fundraising or other aspects of our work.